Probate Q&A Series

 Conclusion

-To open an ancillary estate case in North Carolina based on a primary probate from another jurisdiction, the Clerk of Superior Court in the county where the North Carolina land is located typically needs authenticated copies of the will, the probate certificate/order admitting it, and the personal representative’s letters/appointment documents (often in exemplified form).
-Those documents are filed with the county Estates office to allow North Carolina probate of the copy and issuance of North Carolina letters for North Carolina assets.
+To open an ancillary estate case in North Carolina based on a primary probate from another jurisdiction, the Clerk of Superior Court in the county where the North Carolina land is located typically needs certified copies of the will and the probate proceedings, including the probate certificate/order admitting it and the personal representative’s letters or appointment documents.
+Those documents are filed with the county Estates office to allow North Carolina probate of the copy and, when needed, issuance of North Carolina letters for North Carolina assets.
 The most important timing issue is the two-years-from-death title-related deadline, so the next step is to file the ancillary packet with the correct county Clerk promptly.

 Talk to a Probate Attorney